 - Obtain business credit card(s).
 Obtain at least one business credit card that is not linked to you or any other owners personally.
 Pick a business credit card from a company that reports to the credit reporting agencies.
 Pay your card on time to build your credit.
 Some credit card companies specifically focus on small business credit, and have special promotional offers.

 - Establish a line of credit with vendors or suppliers.
 Work with at least four vendors / suppliers to create credit for your company to use when purchasing with them.
 Ask them to report your payment history to the credit reporting agencies.
+Or, apply for a business term loan and use the funds to invest in your business.
 NOTE: Most REPs will not report your good payments to a credit bureau.
 REPs usually just report bad payment history.

 - Pay your bills on time.
 Be sure to pay your bills on time.
 Like with your personal credit, late payments will negatively impact your business credit.